earthly/website/blog/_posts/2021-10-22-bash-string.md

 echo "${phrase//create/make}"
 ```

-Then I get the result I'd like:
+Then I get the result I'm looking for:

 ``` bash
 When you don't make things, you become defined by your tastes rather than ability.
 Your tastes only narrow & exclude people.
 So make.